-Over the monitoring period there has only been two applications for new retail development in the borough.
-These were in Clitheroe and Whalley.
-There have also been six change-of-use applications where retail provision has been lost and six change-of use-applications where the amount of retail provision has been gained.
+Over the monitoring period there has only been one application for new retail development in the borough.
+This was in Clitheroe.
+There have also been four change-of-use applications where retail provision has been lost and eight change-of use-applications where the amount of retail provision has been gained.
 Although the numbers here are small, this does need to be monitored to ensure that loss of retail units in primary shopping areas is fully considered as part of the LDF.